Date:

-This half-day workshop will consider good and equitable practice in compliance verification with emphasis on the use of producer statements, both the standard form and the ‘A-Series’ - for non-Building Act works.
+This half-day workshop will consider good and equitable practice in compliance verification with emphasis on the use of producer statements, both the standard form and the ‘A-Series’ - for work that does not require a Building Consent.
 The use of ‘letters-in-lieu’ instead of producer statements, when verification pathways are not well defined, is also covered.

 Application relating to design, design review and construction review will be covered.